qcode-software/qcode-tcl/doc/error.md

 [qc::error_handler](doc/procs/error_handler.md)
 --------------------------

-Errors are classified by the errorCode returned and [qc::error_handler](doc/procs/error_handler.md) will return a suitable message and code to the client based upon the error code.
+Errors are classified by the errorCode. [qc::error_handler](doc/procs/error_handler.md) will return a suitable message and code to the client based upon the error code.

-Currently supported are the following codes:
+Currently supported error codes:
 * USER
 * PERM
 * AUTH